 Thank you, Lois!

 If you want to become a great speaker easily, conveniently, and quickly, FrippVT can help.
 Enjoy three free chapters on Stories, Openings, and Sales: http://frippvt.com

 “I am enjoying FrippVT very much!
-It is a great way train with master speech coach Patricia Fripp at anytime.” – Bill Fleischhauer, Professional Speaker and Coach
+It is a great way to train with master speech coach Patricia Fripp at any time.” – Bill Fleischhauer, Professional Speaker and Coach

 Executive Speech Coach and Hall of Fame Keynote Speaker Patricia Fripp works with individuals and companies who realize that powerful, persuasive presentation skills give them a competitive edge.